 Take, for example, a Tesla.
 A standard model can take you an immense 500 kilometres on just one charge.
 Some electric cars, on the other hand, are less powerful and can only go between 200 and 300 kilometres on a single charge.
 So, while Teslas and similar vehicle options are at the higher end of the pricing spectrum, they promise to be a very good investment.

 The best decision to charge your Tesla is at home, overnight.
 Plug in when you get home and wake up to a full charge every morning.
-With Dcbel's technology, you can not only charge your Tesla, but also have a full control of your energy priorities at home.
+With Dcbel's technology, you can not only charge your electric vehicle (that is compatible with dcbel™ r16 charger) but also have full control of your energy priorities at home.

 In addition to questions about your car’s range, you’ll need to think about how often you’ll be able to charge it.
 Remember that charging points aren’t yet quite as common as service stations are, so you’ll need to take into account how practical it will be for you to charge your car on a regular basis.
 This is particularly true if you don’t have a charging station at home.

 Another consideration to bear in mind is the fact that not all electric car models use the same plug type.
 While, at the moment, most electric cars in Australia take a Type 2 Plug, there are others out there that are only compatible with different plugs meant for faster direct charging.
 You will need to do your research to ensure that your car takes the standard, particularly if you don’t have a charging point at home.

 Speaking of charging at home, doing so is the most convenient way of ensuring your car always has the juice it needs to get you from A to B, whether your destination is close by or hundreds of kilometres away.
 However, to do so, you will need to have a private parking spot and a place to install a charging station.
 For those who live in shared accommodation, an apartment block, or in a house without on-street parking, this likely won’t be possible.